mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 5. ***Not Great*** - Some songs are listenable, but overall just a chore to listen to
 6. ***Awful / The Worst*** - Little is redeeming, a pretty rough listenin experience

+## 5/14 Check Your Head - Beastie Boys
+* 1st Listen:

+## 5/13 Damaged - Blackflag
+* 1st Listen: Not great/ ok

+## 5/12 Torches - Foster The People
+* 4/5th Listen: Pretty/ very good

 ## 5/11 Emperor Tomato Ketchup - Stereolab
-* 1st Listen:
+* 1st Listen: Not great/ ok

 ## 5/10 This Nation's Saving Grace - The Fall
 * 1st Listen: Ok